Mayors from Boston, Chicago, Denver and New York defend 'sanctuary' policies, call their cities safe

 Republicans have repeatedly highlighted crimes committed by immigrants who crossed illegally into the U.S., with Rep. James Comer opening the hearings by saying the policies "only create sanctuary for criminals."

-But the Democratic mayors — Michelle Wu of Boston, Brandon Johnson of Chicago, Mike Johnston of Denver and Eric Adams of New York — pushed back hard.
+But the Democratic mayors — Michelle Wu of Boston, Brandon Johnson of Chicago, Mike Johnston of Denver and Eric Adams of New York — pushed back hard, even as they seemed to carefully avoid using the term "sanctuary."

 “We know there are myths about these laws.
 But we must not let mischaracterizations and fear mongering obscure the reality that Chicago’s crime rates are trending down,” Johnson told committee in a hearing room packed with reporters and onlookers.
 “We still have a long way to go, but sensationalizing tragedy in the name of political expediency is not governing.
 It’s grandstanding.”